ydb-platform/ydb/ydb/docs/en/core/getting_started/_includes/cli.md

 ## Creating a connection profile {#profile}

 To avoid specifying connection parameters every time you call the YDB CLI, use the [profile](../../reference/ydb-cli/profile/index.md).
-Creating the profile described below will also let you copy subsequent commands through the clipboard without editing them, regardless of what database you're using to complete the "Getting started" step.
+Creating the profile described below will also let you copy subsequent commands through the clipboard without editing them regardless of which database you're using to complete the "Getting started" scenario.

 [Create the profile](../../reference/ydb-cli/profile/create.md) `db1` using the following command: